Authenticating with OPC UA user certificate in QuickOPC

 Steps to do:

-1. Menu: Options -> Switch to Expert Mode
+1. Menu: perform Options -> Switch to Expert Mode

 2. On Users tab: In User Authentication Methods, uncheck Anonymous.